llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 We’ve aimed to give the same experience as other languages, so I will focus not on how to use a notebook, but instead on what we’ve been able to make with them.

-## TableGen Tutorial
+## TableGen Tutorial Notebook

-The first notebook is an
+This notebook is an
 [introduction to TableGen](https://github.com/llvm/llvm-project/blob/main/llvm/utils/TableGen/jupyter/tablegen_tutorial_part_1.ipynb).
-You can read it on GitHub or download for use in Jupyter.
+You can read it on GitHub via that link, or download it and read it in Jupyter.

-The great thing about this is that if something in that document doesn’t make sense to you, you can edit the examples and experiment.
-Maybe it glosses over a part you find really interesting.
-You can add a new code and see what happens.
+When using Jupyter, you will be able to edit the document.
+So you can add your own examples or expand the ones that you find interesting.

-## How to Write a TableGen Backend
+## "How to Write a TableGen Backend" Notebook

-This notebook is different.
-The language is Python and instead of focusing on TableGen source, it will show you how to write a TableGen backend.
+This notebook uses Python instead of TableGen, and shows you how to write a backend.

 The 2021 LLVM dev talk
 [“How to write a TableGen backend”](https://www.youtube.com/watch?v=UP-LBRbvI_U)